Epoxy Shelf Life Helps Offset the Cost

 Note: Temperature has a dramatic effect on pot life.
 A temperature increase of 10°C (18°F), will cut the pot life approximately in half.
 A small change in the temperature where you are running the pot life test will affect the results.

 WEST SYSTEM resins and hardeners do not have a strict shelf life.
 Certain changes may make them less effective for some jobs, but the resin and hardener will still be reactive.
-An expiration date appears on the product containers is because we are an ISO 9001 company and keep “retains” of every batch we make.
-Due to the many batches we make and space limitations, we only keep these retains for 2 years.
-The “expiration dates” on our containers are 2 years from the date of manufacturer, but the actual shelf life is typically far longer.
+Because we are an ISO 9001 company , lot numbers are provided on containers and we keep retains of every batch we make up to 2 years from the date of manufacturing.
+However, acutal shelf life is typically far longer.

 Changes in product characteristics